paraboul/safebrowsing-zig/README.md

 This library provides a way to query URLs against pre-downloaded threat lists (`hashList`) provided by Google.
 These threat lists act as a kind of Bloom filter–like database, ensuring no false negatives.
 When a positive match is found, a verification query to the Google Safe Browsing API is required.

+Google API is using protobuf.
+Deserialization code is generated using https://github.com/Arwalk/zig-protobuf

 ### How it works

 1. **Expression URLs**